efard/DNNHDL/README.md

 ![pwl_2](https://github.com/user-attachments/assets/33f4d390-10cf-4656-90f2-442a616d3f25)

 ### NB: If you find this project useful, I would appreciate your citing this repo.
-I would also be happy to hear any suggestions for improvment.
+I would also be happy to hear any suggestions for improvement!